KEINOS/go-sortfile/cmd/sortfile/README.md

 sortfile <input file> <output file>
 ```

 It is much faster than the ordinary `sort` command in linux/unix.
-We beleive it can be improved further.
+Though, we beleive it can be improved further.

 ```shellsession
 $ # Around 1 GB of random data